 The first facet of victim capital is linked to external actors.
 'International salience' captures the prioritization of a specific victim group by peacebuilders, donors and international administrators.
-For example, as calls for racial and gender equality gain more traction globally, it can be expected that peacebuilders pay more attention to anti-discrimination and equity policies.
+For example, as calls for racial and gender equality gain more traction globally, peacebuilders are expected to pay more attention to anti-discrimination and equity policies.

 Assuming that domestic governments respond to external incentives (such as financial support or reputational benefits), they will weigh the costs and benefits of adopting policies targeting such issues.
 A group can thus boost its international salience by aligning with external priorities.
-As an interviewed NGO worker in Sarajevo noted, until mid-2000s using the terms 'transitional justice' and 'reconciliation' was imperative in applications for foreign funding until the term 'rule of law' came into fashion.
+As an interviewed NGO worker in Sarajevo noted, until the mid-2000s, the terms 'transitional justice' and 'reconciliation' were imperative in foreign funding applications until the term 'rule of law' came into fashion as part of the European Union accession process.
 As a result, the same project would simply be renamed to obtain funding.
 What this suggests is that a strategic choice on the part of civic actors can ensure that their priorities align with salient international topics.
-Consequently, once a group or policy issue enters international agendas, domestic governments will struggle to resist external pressures for responding, especially if they need foreign aid (Cortell and Davis 2000, 69).
+Consequently, once a group or policy issue enters international agendas, domestic governments will struggle to resist external pressures to respond, especially if they need foreign aid or financial loans (Cortell and Davis 2000, 69).

 The second element of victim capital is what I call domestic moral authority.
 I define this as the public recognition of a group's perceived 'worthiness' and perceived legitimacy for redress.
 As Michael Humphrey argued, 'only those victims considered to be morally deserving have their human rights protected' (2012, 67).
 Such moral deservingness influences victims' perceived legitimacy.
-Victims/survivors' influence over their moral authority is the result of complex contextual predispositions and framing strategies.
-It consists of levels of public empathy with a group, frames of sacrifice and innocence, as well as identity alignment (see especially Wilson and Brown 2009).
-In particular, ethnonational and religious identities are closely linked to moral authority (Arthur 2011, 8).
-Although moral authority is thus partially endogenic to the group, constructivist memory scholarship shows how narratives can be inflated and be shaped through the use of powerful symbols and mnemonic tactics (Bernhard and Kubik 2014).
+Victims/survivors' influence over their moral authority results from complex contextual predispositions and framing strategies.
+It consists of levels of public empathy with a group, frames of sacrifice and innocence, as well as identity alignment (see Wilson and Brown 2009).
+In particular, ethno-national and religious identities are closely linked to moral authority (Arthur 2011, 8).
+Although moral authority is thus partially endogenic to the group, constructivist memory scholarship shows how narratives can be inflated and shaped through powerful symbols and mnemonic tactics (Bernhard and Kubik 2014).
 Victims/survivors and their advocates can deploy strategic framings of heroism, victimhood and innocence.
 Consequently, political actors tend to sympathize with those whose characteristics and experiences validate their political outlooks and can advance their political appeal.

-Finally, mobilization resources include leadership experience, extensiveness of networks and allies, as well as legal, media and organizational capacities, among others.
-Organizational capacities and skills can increase a group's visibility and its standing on policy agendas (McAdam, McCarthy, and Zald 1996; Della Porta and Diani 2009).
-Beyond group-based characteristics, there will be some shared hindrances such as general levels of poverty.
+Finally, mobilization resources include leadership experience, the extensiveness of networks and allies, as well as legal, media and organizational capacities, among others.

+Organizational capacities and skills can increase a group's visibility and standing on policy agendas (McAdam, McCarthy, and Zald 1996; Della Porta and Diani 2009).
+Beyond group-based characteristics, there will be some shared hindrances, such as general levels of poverty.
 Other resources, though, will differ, such as the ability of groups to network and run influential campaigns.
 Recent work in transitional justice has argued that better organized groups with strong leadership tend to be more successful with their demands (Greenstein 2020).
 Such groups can influence governments more effectively by posing a potential political threat, attracting powerful allies and questioning the moral integrity of incumbents (essentially shaming them into action).
 Of course, the quality of mobilization resources can also parallelly increase a group's moral authority and international salience.
 Such overlap is inevitable but can be dissected empirically.
-This is why victim capital needs to be assessed as a combination of various factors that are interlinked and often reinforce each other as outlined below.
+This is why victim capital needs to be assessed as a combination of interlinked factors that often reinforce each other, as outlined below.